 When people are aiming to buy organic produce from the store, they might look into labels and the strict definitions that regulatory bodies have for them.
-But, when you’re growing organic in your own backyard, you can set your own standards for what is and isn’t organic, and how chemical-free, sustainable, or natural you want your vegetables to be.
+But, when you’re growing an organic vegetable garden in your own backyard, you can set your own standards for what is and isn’t organic, and how chemical-free, sustainable, or natural you want your vegetables to be.
 Perhaps that’s why backyard organic vegetable patches are so popular now.
 If you want to join the trend, where do you start?
 Here’s a guide to help.

 Step 1: Plan Your Plot